It’s the most wonderful time of the year at Walt Disney World, and that means Mickey’s Very Merry Christmas Party is back for the 2023 season.

 All the other holiday stuff at the other 3 parks is included in your regular ticket price.
 But, Mickey’s Very Merry Christmas Party requires a special ticket.
 More on that below.

-There are 24 Christmas parties from November through December 22:
+In 2022, there were 24 Christmas parties from November through December 22:

 - November: 8, 10, 11, 14, 15, 17, 18, 20, 22, 27, 29